PriyankaMiranda/Drawing_board/README.md

 * Chat box in game to provide answers
 * Canvas
 * Local cookie allows user to save and access the character selected, score and other data

+## In-progress

+The features I am currently working on:

+* User turns
+* Allowing user to select time, number of rounds
+* Leader board, change position accordning to points

 ## Future-goals